The outbreak of COVID-19 sparked global anxiety and concern around the world. What are the realities of the pandemic? We investigate.

 “We don’t yet know [what the specific source of SARS-CoV-2 was].
 Researchers in China are studying this but have not yet identified a source.”

-The same study shows that the new virus’s DNA is about 79% the same as that of the SARS coronavirus and approximately 50% the same as that of the MERS virus.
+The same study showed that the RNA of SARS-CoV-2 is about 79% the same as that of the SARS coronavirus and approximately 50% the same as that of the MERS virus.

-Recently, a study by researchers in China suggested that pangolins may have been the initial propagators of SARS-CoV-2 among humans, as its genomic sequence appears to be 99% like that of a coronavirus specific to these animals.
+Earlier research suggested that pangolins may have been the initial propagators of SARS-CoV-2 among humans, as the virus’s genomic sequence appears to be 99% the same as that of a coronavirus specific to these animals.